 - You can relay information to law enforcement regarding the crime

 - You help law enforcement in their investigation and/or subsequent prosecution of the crime

 - The crime against you happened in the U.S.

-Contact my firm right away to discuss whether you qualify for a U visa with our New Jersey
+We have successfully helped immigrants stay in the United States since 1987.
+Contact our firm right away to discuss whether you qualify for a U visa with our New Jersey immigration lawyer.